 2. Tell me one good thing that happened today.
 Focusing on the positive helps keep the bad stuff at bay.

 3. Tell me one bad thing that happened today.
 It’s important to talk about the bad stuff too.

 4. I’m proud of you for doing XYZ.
 Something about a kiddo hearing someone is proud of them has a big impact.
 Think of one positive thing and tell your little one about it.

 5. How are you?
-Asking your kiddo how they feel shows that you are interested in them.
+Asking your kiddo how she feels shows that you are interested in them.
 Brandi Russell, pediatric occupational therapist and parenting coach, recommends checking in with your little ones just as you would a spouse or friend.

 6. What would you do?
 This is a great response to kids always asking for help with things.
 Empower them while giving yourself a break.

 7. What nice thing did you do or say today?
 Encourage kindness by reinforcing it daily.

 8. Nothing will change my love for you.
 This phrase may seem self-evident, but sometimes kids need you to state the obvious.
 Rebecca Eans, bestselling author and founder of positive-parents.org, believes you can’t go wrong with this loving reminder.

 9. I like it when you … Even when the kids are driving you crazy, there’s always at least one thing they did that made you smile.